Neonatal Jaundice

 Physiological Jaundice

 Physiological jaundice is the most common type and appears within the first few days of life.
 It occurs because a newborn’s liver is still developing and may not be efficient at processing bilirubin.
-This type usually resolves without treatment within two weeks.
+This type usually resolves without treatment within two weeks, making it important to monitor for the need for newborn jaundice treatment.

 Breastfeeding Jaundice

 Breastfeeding jaundice can occur in breastfed babies due to insufficient breast milk intake, leading to dehydration and less frequent bowel movements.
 This results in reduced bilirubin excretion.
-Ensuring the baby feeds frequently can help manage this type.
+Ensuring the baby feeds frequently can help manage this type of jaundice and is a key consideration in jaundice treatment in neonates.

 Breast Milk Jaundice

 Breast milk jaundice develops after the first week of life and can persist for several weeks.
 It is thought to be caused by substances in breast milk that inhibit the liver’s ability to process bilirubin.
-Despite the prolonged jaundice, it is usually not harmful.
+Despite the prolonged jaundice, it is usually not harmful and often does not require aggressive newborn jaundice treatment.

 Hemolytic Jaundice

 Hemolytic jaundice is caused by an underlying condition such as blood group incompatibility between the mother and baby (e.g., Rh or ABO incompatibility).
 This leads to increased red blood cell breakdown, resulting in higher bilirubin levels.
-It requires prompt medical treatment.
+It requires prompt medical treatment, often available at the best hospital in Chennai for jaundice treatment.

 Pathologic Jaundice

 Pathologic jaundice appears within the first 24 hours of life and is often due to more serious conditions like liver disorders, infections, or genetic enzyme deficiencies.
-It requires immediate medical evaluation and intervention.
+It requires immediate medical evaluation and intervention, making timely newborn jaundice treatment vital.

 Cause of Neonatal Jaundice